 What is required to change a stipend role to an hourly wage position?

-- Budget authority (ASUO Senate) approval to fund Student Pay and OPE line items in the organization’s I-Fund budget.
+- Student Senate action and ASUO President approval is required in order to create Student Pay and OPE line items in the organization’s IFund budget.

 - A UO employee supervisor must agree to hire, select, train, and supervise the position.